-- "Update FAQs to include info on PAMs and Hand Therapy (e.g. how Botox figures) as well as current info on swallowing. - It is rather easy once you are familiar with the website. - Allow online recertification and payment please"
+- Update FAQs to include info on PAMs and Hand Therapy (e.g. how Botox figures) as well as current info on swallowing. - It is rather easy once you are familiar with the website. - Allow online recertification and payment please

-Question: Have you interacted v with any other state licensing/regu llatory board or agency?
+Question: Have you interacted with any other state licensing/regulatory board or agency?

-= Response Count Response %
+Response Count Response %

 Yes 5 19.23%

 No 21 80.77%

 Skipped question 1

 Question: If yes, which state?

 Response Count Response %

 California 4 80%

 Georgia 1 20%

 Skipped question 22

+Question: If you answered YES to "Have you interacted with any other state licensing/regulatory board/agency" please rate our Board:

 Response Count Response %

 Excellent 0 0

 Good 2 40%

 Neutral 2 40%

 Needs Improvement 0 0

-Poor/ 1 20%
+Poor/Unsatisfactory 1 20%

-Unsatisfactory l·

 Skipped question 22